stephenVertex/sjb-ai-theme-alpha/README.md

 These filenames are relative to the root of the site.
 In this example, the two CSS files would be in the `static` folder.

+## Color System

+This theme includes the [Uchu color system](https://github.com/NeverCease/uchu) - a modern, accessible color palette using OKLCH color space.
+The Uchu colors are available as CSS custom properties and can be used throughout the theme styling.

 ## References

 This theme takes inspiration from
 - [apollo](https://github.com/not-matthias/apollo).
 - [Tania's Website](https://tania.dev/)
 - [Anpu Zola Theme](https://github.com/zbrox/anpu-zola-theme)
+- [Uchu Color System](https://github.com/NeverCease/uchu) for the modern color palette